 The best idea in my life – Electrozombies established in 2010

 It all started because I simply miss the music television broadcasts.
-Of course some pay tv broadcaster still have some music television channels in 2010 like MTV, Viva, etc… , but the most times they transmitted just stupid “reality shows” (except Jackass) and if they played music videos, then only those from the big major labels.
+Of course, some pay tv broadcaster still has some music television channels in 2010 like MTV, Viva, etc…, but the most times they transmitted just stupid “reality shows” (except Jackass) and if they played music videos, then only those from the big major labels.
 It was only a great promotional machine a with a boring heavy rotation with always the same mainstream artists.

 For several years the Internet streaming became more popular and with all the upcoming video blogs I assumed: “Perhaps there is a site with a focus on music videos for Synth-, Electro- and Futurepop and genre-related.”.